kubevirt/community/responsibilities/community_meeting.md

 ## Meeting Content

 #### Introductions
-* Community organizers should introduced themselves and the meeting
+* Community organizers should introduce themselves and the meeting
 * Community organizers should allow new attendees to introduce themselves

 #### Agenda - typically planned discussions added throughout the week